HB-1514

 Plain Language

-State agencies must train all staff who use automated decision systems for employment decisions on applicable federal and state law compliance and on ensuring the system does not produce algorithmic discrimination.
-This is an internal workforce readiness obligation — the agency must invest in training the humans who interact with the system, not just in testing the system itself.
+State agencies must train staff who use automated decision systems for employment decisions on compliance with applicable law and on ensuring that the systems do not produce algorithmic discrimination.
+This is a workforce training obligation rather than a system-level technical or governance requirement.

 Statutory Text